- Business and Employment»

 Risky Business by Banks

-Risky investments by banks are the major contributing factor behind the banking crisis that started in 2007-2008.
+Risky investments by banks were the major contributing factor behind the banking crisis that started in 2007-2008.
 Despite what should have been a clear signal and lesson about reducing risk exposure, one of the largest banks lost billions of dollars several years later by an excessive exposure to volatile investments.
-Financial derivatives are a major example of a risky investing practice that led to the recent bank crisis, and yet these investments are still being actively made by many banks.
+Financial derivatives are a major example of a risky investing practice that led to the recent bank crisis — yet these investments are still being actively made by many banks.

 When I refer to Zombie Bank questions and problems, I am referring to the entire scope of banking problems that include dealing with Zombie Banks.
 But as you probably concluded from the discussion above, the current banking difficulties extend well beyond the problematic banks.
 For example, it is still difficult for most small businesses to get “normal” commercial loans.

 One practical problem involves knowing which banks to avoid.
 Some banks are Zombies, but many more are not.
 The long list of banking institutions to avoid includes numerous banks in the “maybe bank” category — while these are not genuine Zombie Banks, their lending practices are very similar to ones that are.